Skip to content

 The classic winter pattern is the desert Southwest.
 Snowbirds move between Arizona, California, Nevada, and New Mexico from late fall through early spring, using the abundant BLM land and mild temperatures, then drift toward Utah and Texas as spring warms the lower desert.
 The reverse pattern runs in summer: as the desert heats up, the same travelers climb into the Mountain West, Colorado, Wyoming, Montana, and Idaho, where elevation keeps nights cool and public land is plentiful.

 The Great Lakes states make a natural summer-and-fall loop of their own, with Michigan, Wisconsin, and Minnesota sharing Northwoods forests, fall color, and the same early-summer bug season.
-South Dakota's Black Hills slot into that loop on the way west.
-And Alaska is a season unto itself, a summer expedition that usually runs up through Montana and Canada and back.
+The Great Plains chain east to west along the national grasslands and Corps reservoirs, with South Dakota's Black Hills the natural high point on the way between the Midwest and the Mountain West.
+The Northeast and Appalachians run a parallel fall-color season, anchored by the White Mountain and Green Mountain national forests and New York's Forest Preserve.
+And Alaska is a season unto itself, a summer expedition that usually runs up through Montana and Canada and back, while Hawaii sits outside the road network entirely as a permit-camping destination.

 When you plan a multi-state route, let two things lead: the season and the public-land reality.
 Aim for a state during its comfortable window, and weight time toward the abundant-public-land states where free camping is easy, using the private-land states as shorter, more planned legs.
 Each state guide gives the named areas and official resources to turn that regional plan into specific, legal sites.